Walraversijde: Later village

 The villagers had commodities one might not expect to find in a medieval fishing community.
-There were "exotic spices such as paradise grains, cloves and pepper, exotic fruit such as pomegranates, ivory combs, cast bronze candlesticks and luxury ceramics."
+There were "exotic spices such as paradise grains, cloves, and pepper, exotic fruits such as pomegranates, ivory combs, cast bronze candlesticks, and luxury ceramics."
 The piracy, privateering and also beachcombing must have played a part in this, as probably also did the piloting of Spanish merchant vessels by Walraversijde fisherman to the port of Bruges.

 By the middle of the fifteenth century, Walraversijde reached its heyday, becoming, both economically and politically, the most important village in the region.
-It was well populated, housing perhaps 500 to 600 people, though half the population were usually away at sea.
+It was well populated, housing perhaps 500 to 600 people, though half the population was usually away at sea.
 The village operated about twenty fishing vessels, each crewed with between thirteen and twenty fishermen.
 The fishermen were individually free and independent, brought their own nets, and shared in the profits.
-The sciplieden (boat captains) owned the fishing vessels, and were the central figures in the village at the top of the social hierarchy.
+The sciplieden (boat captains) owned the fishing vessels and were the central figures in the village at the top of the social hierarchy.

 Later in the fifteenth century, larger vessels were developed which could sail to the lucrative offshore fishing grounds of the Doggerbank.
 Purchasing these vessels required money which the fishermen did not have.
 Rich fish merchants invested in the fleet, and the new ship owners or wards took control of the offshore fishing.
 The role of the captains diminished and the independent fishermen were reduced to wage fishermen.

 Restorations and artifacts

 Decline

 Towards the end of the fifteenth century, the region became politically unstable.
 Starting in 1483, Maximilian of Austria warred against a coalition of Bruges and Ghent for ten years.
 Walraversijde was in the middle of these battles and was probably deserted during this time.
 The houses in the eastern quarter of the village were ruined and subsequently abandoned.
 To make matters worse, the fishing fleet became endangered at sea.
 Different parties in the English Channel and the North Sea became threatening in various ways, and the fisherman had to arrange for armed ships to protect their fleet.
 Meanwhile, the sand dunes started drifting again, and the village brewery closed.

 But this was just a start.
 In 1568 the Eighty Years' War began, the Sea Beggars blockaded coastal ports while mercenaries plundered and looted the coast itself.
 In 1571 the dikes that surrounded Ostend were breached in a desperate attempt to defend the town.
 For eleven further years the region, including Walraversijde, was flooded and uninhabitable.
 Beyond this, the war still carried on, further destroying the area.
 By 1598, written sources recount how wasted the area had become, including Walraversijde.
 The finishing touch was the Siege of Ostend (1601–1604), after which, apart from some isolated houses, the fishing community of Walraversijde ceased to exist.
-The tower of the chapel remained until the nineteenth century, when it collapsed in a storm.
+The tower of the chapel remained until the nineteenth century when it collapsed in a storm.